 Amazon is one of those truly disruptive companies – whose products have created entirely new categories of demand.
 It’s always fun to look under the hood and see what product management looks like at businesses whose product development has been so wildly successful.

 Amazon highlights the “cross-functional” nature of the product management role.
 How we accomplish this crucial part of our jobs can make all the difference in the success of our products.
 One way we can bring together different stakeholders is to leverage data to advance our common goals.
-In such a manner, the benefits of usage intelligence can extend beyond data-driven product development to marketing, sales.
+In such a manner, the benefits of usage intelligence can extend beyond data-driven product development to marketing and sales.

 Insight into usage can accelerate the entire sales cycle, by ensuring sales reps focus on actionable leads to convert net new customers, and have the information needed to ensure renewals and avoid churn.
 Usage intelligence gives account managers insight into what features are being used a lot, and what isn’t being used at all, to help align resources to educate users on how to better leverage the software.
 When customers see a return on their investment, they are much more likely to be willing to serve as references.
 In turn, by providing a deep dive into usage at key accounts, sales and development can work together to make value-based decisions on common issues – such as requests by customers in large accounts to support legacy functionality.